SMS vs MMS: What's the Difference?

 The Pros & Cons of SMS & MMS

-Advantages of SMS vs MMS
+Pros of SMS

 The primary advantages of implementing SMS for reaching your audience include: